ZTV2-DevTeam/backend/docs/FORGATAS_CREATION_API_REFERENCE.md

 }
 ```

-**Note:** To assign a reporter, update the forgatás after creation or add riporter_id to the creation schema.
+**Note:** To assign an editor, update the forgatás after creation or add szerkeszto_id to the creation schema.

 ### **🔴 NEEDS ENHANCEMENT** - Update Forgatás Creation Schema
-The current `ForgatCreateSchema` should be enhanced to include reporter assignment:
+The current `ForgatCreateSchema` should be enhanced to include editor assignment:

 ```python
 class ForgatCreateSchema(Schema):